-Since rods are hunting each photon, they occupy, in most mammals, as much territory of the retinal area as possible (> 95%) whereas cones which are not limited by photon noise are densely packed only in the fovea where they per-
+Since rods are hunting each photon, they occupy, in most mammals, as much territory of the retinal area as possible (>95%), whereas cones, which are not limited by photon noise, are densely packed only in the fovea where they permit high spatial sampling.
+Rods were left out because they would increase the foveal sampling intervals of the M and L cones.